Distinct services for those who served with distinction.

 The Office of Veterans Services is proud to support its veteran and military affiliated student body.
 We seekto create and foster an active, engaged, and tight-knitcommunity of veterans oncampus.
 The University of Pittsburgh has its own chapter ofthe Student Veterans of America, the Pitt Vets.
 They provide an opportunity to connect with other veteran students and continue the camraderie you enjoyed while serving your country.
 You can find out more at the Office of Veterans Services and by checking out the Pitt Vets Web site here.

-founded in the Pitt Law school, is here to provide pro-bon no-cost legal assistance to the veterans of Western Pennsylvania.
+Founded in Pitt's School of Law,the Veterans' Legal Practicum is here to provide pro-bono-cost legal assistance to the veterans of Western Pennsylvania.
 This new initiative is designed to help veterans dealing with the Department of Veterans Affairs, connect existing programs designed to assist veterans, and refer veterans to other attorneys for legal issues that the clinic cannot address.
-If you are a veteran and need legal assistance, you can reach the Veterans Legal Practicum at 412-648-1285
+If you are a veteran and need legal assistance, you can reach the Veterans Legal Practicum at 412-648-1285.